zzhang0123/SpyDust/README.md

 [**SpyDust**](https://arxiv.org/abs/2412.03431) is an advanced Python package for modeling spinning dust radiation in astrophysical environments.
 Building upon previous models (the IDL [**SPDUST**](https://arxiv.org/pdf/1003.4732)), SpyDust offers enhanced capabilities and corrections, making it a valuable tool for researchers in astrophysics and related fields.

+For a detailed understanding of the underlying models and theoretical background, refer to the publication: [SpyDust: an improved and extended implementation for modeling spinning dust radiation](https://arxiv.org/abs/2412.03431).

 ---

 ## Features